 Skipping a section

 A few things can quickly be learned from the summary of mileage above.
-First, I walked a whole 14 extra miles off trail to find accommodation.
+First, I walked a whole 14 extra miles off the main South Downs Way trail to find accommodation.
 Secondly (and probably more importantly), something went a little wrong on my second day.
 The addition of a ‘day 8’ has probably given the game away already, but for those of you in the dark, it basically means that I skipped a section.
 Though I did go back and complete that portion later, it’s still a little devastating to me now that I did not manage to walk the South Downs Way in one go.
 On the up side, I do know exactly what went wrong and will undoubtedly learn from the experience.

 A challenging second day on the South Downs Way